Zank613/structures_quick/stack/README.md

 - So you can't remove from middle of the stack nor add it there.
 Only operation is allowed at the top.

 - Stack is also described as LIFO (Last in, first out).

+- Stacks are perfect for situations where you need to keep track of history or need to reverse operations, such as parsing expression or managing functions calls.